Friday, October 19, 2018

 It’s easy to be snared with this ploy, especially if you read your emails on your smartphone.
 But no title company or lender is likely to make a last-minute change to their wiring instructions.
 If you get an email from your lender or title company to this effect, you need to verify that the email was actually sent by the proper source.
 And notify them immediately if it is not.

 Here are a few tips to help protect buyers:

-- You should never open any attachments from the lender or title company unless they are specifically expecting it because doing so can transfer harmful malware onto their computers.
+- You should never open any attachments from the lender or title company unless you are specifically expecting them because doing so can transfer harmful malware onto your computer.

 - You should only contact the lender through an email or phone number that they know is real; they should never use any of the contact information provided in the email with the “new” wiring instructions.
 Buyers who send their financial information in a way that is not completely secure run an enormous risk.